 The seat is super comfy and well-padded, which I find very satisfying.
 The seat actually has side protection made of a material, which can be detrimental to the baby’s arms’ safety, especially in tight spots.

 The seat isn’t reversible, but in my case we only needed a reversible seat for the first 3 months and the bassinet is naturally parent-facing.
 We never had the bassinet though (more on this further down).

 The seat is angled – like most strollers, which is great for relaxing but can make the child slouch unless you buy an extra belly bar / bumper bar.
 Babyzen doesn’t officially sell those, so you need to purchase them from Amazon.

-I have this one and it works great and the stroller can fold with it just fine, but it’s just an extra you want to add – for us it’s a must!
+I have this one and it works great and the stroller CAN FOLD with it just fine, but it’s just an extra you want to add – for us it’s a must!
 I cannot imagine life without it, because with my older son we don’t strap him as he goes in and out all the time and the bar is crucial.

 Adjusting the seat is also super easy, but it could be improved.
 All you have to do is hold the buckle and push the backrest to the front.
 It’s a bit more difficult if a baby is sitting in the stroller, but not a major issue.

 Babyzen Yoyo has a five-point seat belt strong enough to secure your little one from falling off.
 If you buy this stroller in Europe you will have to push one button to release the straps.